iamluirio/face-morphing-java-android/README.md

 git clone https://github.com/ptrespidi/face-morphing-java-android.git
 ```

-Once you have downloaded the project, you can run the app and test its functionality through the **FROM FILE button** on the homepage.
+Once you have downloaded the project, you can run the app and test its functionality through the FROM FILE button on the homepage.
 Inside _face-morphing-java-android/app/src/main/res/drawable_ there are two images for testing (the same ones used in the [official guide](https://learnopencv.com/face-morph-using-opencv-cpp-python/)), namely _ted_cruz.jpg_ and _hillary_clinton.jpg_.
+The CAMERA button has not been implemented, but what it should do is the same function, but enables the camera, takes two photos and places them in two imageViews, morphing them accordingly.

 For the simplicity of the project, I did not focus on adding functionality to the app, or making it more aesthetically pleasing, but rather the aim is to show the technical functioning and the process that leads to the manipulation of the two images using algorithmic computer vision techniques.
 To test the app you can add some images in _/drawable_, and set them in the two **imageViews** in _/face-morphing-java-android/app/src/main/res/layout/testactivity.xml_.